25 Creative Writing Jobs to Put Your Eloquence to Use

 Book publishing is probably the first industry that comes to the mind of anyone who loves creative writing.
 Perhaps you've taken a writing class before, perhaps you're considering one — either way, you can take a chance at writing, ghostwriting, or editing books.

 Now, becoming a author is an obvious option, but it does require a lot of investment from the get-go.
 On top of that, the returns of publishing a book will trickle in more slowly.
-If you're looking for something that pays faster, consider working as an editor or ghostwriter.
+If you're looking for something that pays faster, consider working as a book editor or ghost with freelance writing jobs.

 Reedsy is a marketplace that connects authors with ghostwriters, editors, and other publishing experts who can help them produce stellar books.
 The mechanics of using it is simple: you join our community, create a profile that states what services you want to provide, and we’ll use that information to bring you to suitable authors.
 Users can also search for your name, view your Reedsy portfolio, and send a request if they're interested.
 You'll decide which project you want to work on and send a quote, so you can work part-time or full-time on Reedsy.